An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 “I go to sleep each night content in the knowledge that my sacrifices were not in vain.
 Today I look into the faces of my free-born children, secure in the knowledge that my struggles were worth the agony felt along the way.”

-Born 12 October 1939 in Chicago, Illinois, Ben Ammi Ben Israel was the Nasik HaShalom of the African Hebrew Israelites of Jerusalem and the visionary architect of the Village of Peace.
+Born 12 October 1939 in Chicago, Illinois, H.E.
+Ben Ammi Ben Israel was the visionary architect of the Village of Peace.
 Working as a metallurgist, he encountered his Hebrew Israelite heritage in 1961 and spent the following years organising a community of return.
-His 1966 Divine Calling set in motion a journey that has reshaped the lives of thousands across four continents.
+His 1966 vision set in motion a journey that has reshaped the lives of thousands across four continents.

 Under his leadership the community pioneered plant-based living in Israel, establishing the first plant-based restaurant, the first tofu factory, and the first plant-based ice cream in the country, decades before the rest of the world began to follow.
-He established the House of Life healthcare model, bio-organic farming guided by Shemita, and the Five Medicines framework.
+He established the House of Life healthcare model, bio-organic farming, and the Five Medicines framework.
 He received Israeli citizenship in a special ceremony with Interior Minister Gideon Sa'ar in 2013.
-His vision lives on through the Holy Council of Princes and the thousands of Saints continuing his work across four continents.
+His vision lives on through the community members continuing his work across four continents.

 Born